 \paragraph{\pink{Interaction Vector}}

 We create two injection forms: \textbf{buttons} and \textbf{hyperlinks}.
 These common actionable elements appear across all our environments and let us isolate a simple \emph{click$\rightarrow$redirect} outcome.
-Importantly, the button captures the core interaction logic of many richer interfaces (such as banners or push notifications) which ultimately reduce to a clickable redirection mechanism.
-Persuasive text is embedded together with a button or link to trick the agent to clicking it.
-Once clicked, it redirects the agents to the same pornographic website, following \cite{aichberger2025attackingmultimodalosagents}, chosen as a clear policy-violating target.
+Importantly, the button captures the core interaction logic of many richer interfaces (such as banners or push notifications), which ultimately reduce to a clickable redirection mechanism.
+Persuasive text is embedded together with a button or link to trick the agent into clicking it.
+Once clicked, the agent is redirected to the same pornographic site, following \cite{aichberger2025attackingmultimodalosagents}, as a clear policy-violating target.

-The framework is extensible: while we only evaluate buttons and hyperlinks here, new injection forms such as QR code or notifications can be added within the protocol.
+Although we only evaluate buttons and hyperlinks here, the framework is extensible and new injection forms such as QR codes or notifications can be added within the protocol.
 Appendix Figure~\ref{fig:injection-interface} shows an example of a hyperlink injection and Figure ~\ref{fig:locations} shows an example of a button injection.

-\paragraph{\goldhl{Human persuasion principles}} This component is formalised in Cialdini’s persuasion principles: authority, reciprocity, scarcity, liking, social proof, consistency, and unity \citep{cialdini2001science}, which are explained in more detail in Table \ref{tab:cialdini_injections} (Appendix).
-Just as users often anthropomorphise LLMs and ``convince'' them in human-like ways, attackers can adopt the same strategies.
-While researchers have studied how human persuasion strategies transfer to LLMs, we are the first to study them for LLM agents.
-Figure \ref{fig:block_human} (Appendix) shows the example of applying the authority principle to the GoCalendar injection, where the attacker impersonates a policy announcement to create a perceived legal obligation and urgency, then instructs the user to “accept terms” and click the embedded link.
+\paragraph{\goldhl{Human persuasion principles}} We operationalise this component using Cialdini’s persuasion principles: authority, reciprocity, scarcity, liking, social proof, consistency, and unity \citep{cialdini2021influence}, summarised in Table \ref{tab:cialdini_injections} (Appendix).
+As users often anthropomorphise LLMs and attempt to persuade them using human social strategies, attackers can analogously exploit these principles in agent interactions.
+While prior work has studied persuasion strategies in single-turn LLM settings, we are the first to examine their role in LLM agents.
+Figure~\ref{fig:block_human} (Appendix) illustrates the authority principle in GoCalendar, where an attacker impersonates a policy notice to induce urgency and prompt a click.